 Lattice QCD calculations of few-nucleon observables have become available in the last ten years and are now approaching pion masses close to the physical value.
 This makes matching to the fundamental theory of QCD at physical pion masses possible by the time of the program and will provide an anchor point for an EFT-based description of the nuclear chart firmly rooted in QCD.

-Weeks 1-2: Foundations and limits of EFTs for nuclei and nuclear matter
+Weeks 1-3: Foundations, advances and limits of EFTs for nuclei and nuclear matter

 Are the small cutoff variations in chiral EFT a real deficit or a fundamental consequence of non-perturbative renormalization and/or the small separation of scales in nuclei?
 What are viable alternative schemes and what are the key observables to test them?
 What are the limits of chiral EFT in heavy nuclei?
 Does the Fermi momentum emerge naturally in chiral EFT or should it be included explicitly as an additional scale?
 How can one quantify the limits in mass and density?
 How do Bayesian statistical methods help in addressing these questions?